Being the centre of the state, there is a lot going on year round as well as a lot to see and do.

 Settlement started at Mudgee in 1822 by George and Henry Cox and grew to a town by 1835.
 There are a number of beautiful National Parks in the area, including Wollemi, Coolah Tops and Goulburn River.

-Mudgee is a wine growing centre, but also known for its olives, honey, jams as well as fish farming.
-If this sounds to you like it could make a great meal, you can fish for your own fish at one of the fish farms, buy wine from one of the many winery cellar doors and virgin olive oil straight from the press.
+So Mudgee is very much a wine growing centre but is also known for its olives, honey, natural jams and fish farming.
+If this sounds it could make for a great meal, you can fish for your own fish at one of the fish farms, buy a wine or two from one of the many winery cellar doors and get virgin olive oil straight from the press.
 Delish, it just doesn’t get any better.

-Then again, if your like me, sample the fare at one of the many great little Mudgee restaurants!
+Then again, if you are more like me, go and sample the fare at one of the many great little Mudgee restaurants.

 Orange NSW